Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 # Storing data with pandas

-Another useful Python library when managing data is [pandas]](https://pandas.pydata.org/). *pandas* is an open source  library provding high performance, easy to use data structures and data analysis tools.
+Another useful Python library when managing data is [pandas](https://pandas.pydata.org/). *Pandas* is an open source  library provding high performance, easy to use data structures and data analysis tools.
 Pandas is licensed under the [BSD](https://www.numpy.org/license.html#license) enabling use with few restrictions.

-The pandas library is odten used with NumPy.
+The pandas library is often used with NumPy.
 The pandas library relies on the NumPy Array for implementation of pandas and builds on the NumPy functionality.

 ## Importing the pandas library
 Before you can use pandas you need to import the library: